basp/flow/README.md

 # flow
 Experimental.

+# how to run?
+1. Clone the repo using your favorite git client.
+2. run `npm install` to install the depencies.
+3. run `npm start` to start the **BrowserSync** server.
+4. run `npm tsc` to compile the TypeScript.

 # why?
 We wanna create a flow of something.
 One of the goals is to be really precise with vertical positioning and have responsive